PoisotLab/ms_metaweb_transfer/manuscript.md

 @Maiorano2020TetEu and @OConnor2020UnvFoo, this seems like a reasonable assumption, although one that does not hold for all metawebs.
-We used the thresholding approach presented in @Poisot2021ImpMam, and picked a cutoff that maximized Youden's J statistic [@Youden1950IndRat]; the resulting cutoff was 0.22, and gave an accuracy above 0.99.
+We used the thresholding approach presented in @Poisot2021ImpMam, and picked a cutoff that maximized Youden's $J$ statistic [@Youden1950IndRat]; the resulting cutoff was 0.22, and gave an accuracy above 0.99.

 The left and right subspaces for the European metaweb, accompanied by the threshold for prediction, represent the knowledge we seek to transfer.
 In the next section, we explain how we rely on phylogenetic similarity to do so.

-## Step 2 and 3: Transfer learning through phylogenetic relatedness
+## Steps 2 and 3: Transfer learning through phylogenetic relatedness

 In order to transfer the knowledge from the European metaweb to the Canadian species pool, we performed ancestral character estimation using a Brownian